Thinking of hosting a Young Artist concert?

 The Young Artist Series is a national program of the Canadian Federation of Music Teachers’ Associations.
 It is open to all students who are a Canadian citizens or legal residents of Canada AND are studying with a member of CFMTA/FCAPM.
 The Young Artist Series consists of regional competitions/auditions and performing tours.
 Musicians in all disciplines have the opportunity to apply for the Young Artist Series.

 The Young Artist Tours are held in all regions of Canada.
 The tours recognize the talent of young Canadian performers and gives them the opportunity to be the performing artist in a concert tour arranged for their region.
 As well as being an exhilarating opportunity for the Young Artist, it has also been very satisfying to audiences throughout Canada who have the opportunity to hear the high standard of performance that these Young Artist’s bring to the concert in the communities that they tour.

-We are truly proud to support our Young Artists and provide them with a venue to further their musical aspirations and, in many cases, their musical careers.
+Since 1942, we are truly proud to support our Young Artists and provide them with a venue to further their musical aspirations and, in many cases, their musical careers.

 For information on the Young Artist Series in your region, please contact:

 Young Artist Tour Conditions of Agreement - download